 The campus principals or designated representatives will provide age appropriate training for students who use the TMISD Internet facilities.
-The training provided will be designed to promote the TMISD's commitment to:
+The training provided will be designed to promote the TMISD commitment to:

-- a.
-The standards and acceptable use of Internet services as set forth in the TMISD Internet Safety Procedures;

-- b.
-Student safety with regard to:

-- Safety on the Internet;

-- Appropriate behavior while on online, on social networking Web sites, and
+- The standards and acceptable use of Internet services as set forth in the TMISD Internet Safety Procedures; - Student safety with regard to: - safety on the Internet; - appropriate behavior while on online, on social networking web sites, and - cyberbullying awareness and response. - Compliance with the E-rate requirements of the Children's Internet Protection Act ("CIPA").

-- In chat rooms; and

-- Cyberbullying awareness and response.

-- c.
-Compliance with the E-rate requirements of the Children's Internet Protection Act ("CIPA").
 Following receipt of this training, the student will acknowledge that he/she received the training, understood it, and will follow the provisions of the District's acceptable use policies.